cmpunches/selectm/README.md

 # Configuration
 Configuration should be a familiar process to most other tools.
 An INI file provides the options you'll want.
 A sample configuration file is provided for ease of use.

-## Rename the sample configuration file and configure the utility.
+## Rename the sample configuration file / fill out values.
 In the `./Conf` directory, you'll see a file named `configuration.sample.ini`.

 Rename this file to whatever you want, however if you specify the name `configuration.ini` in the same directory, then `selectm` will find it automatically when you run it.